 - G. Spence, "PHOENIX: A Reactor Burnup Code with Uncertainty Quantification", Ph.D.
 Dissertation, Nuclear Engineering, Texas A&M University, College Station, TX (2014).

 - G.R.
 Spence, "NRX Reactor Spent Fuel Study", INMM 54th Annual Meeting, 14-18 July 2013, Palm Desert, California, USA.

 - G. Spence, "Directionally Sensitive Neutron Detector For Homeland Security Applications", M.S.
 Thesis, Nuclear Engineering, Texas A&M University, College Station, TX (2011).

 - G.R.
-Spence, "A Boron Loaded Approach to Directionally Sensitive Neutron Detectors", Proceedings of the INMM 52nd Annual Meeting, Palm Desert, CA, July 17-21, 2011.
+Spence, "A Boron Loaded Approach to Directionally Sensitive Neutron Detectors", 52nd Annual Meeting of the Institute for Nuclear Materials Management (INMM), Palm Desert, CA, July 17-21, 2011.

 - G.R.
-Spence and W.S.
-Charlton, "Directionally Sensitive Neutron Detectors for Portal Monitors", Proceedings of the 2009 Annual Meeting of the Institute of Nuclear Materials Management, Tucson, AZ, July 12-15, 2009.
+Spence W.S.
+Charlton, "Directionally Sensitive Neutron Detectors for Portal Monitors", 2009 Annual Meeting of the Institute of Nuclear Materials Management, Tucson, AZ, July 12-15, 2009.

 - G. Spence, D.G.
 Ford, W.S.
 Charlton, "Advanced Radiation Detection Sensor Development at TAMU", Poster presented at the Academic Research Initiative Grantees Conference, Washington, D.C., April 2008.